12 Best Long Head Bicep Exercises For Massive Peaks

 When it comes to shaping great arms, the biceps often get the spotlight.
 To grow biceps takes time, knowledge, and intellect.

-Many fitness enthusiasts don’t know that the bicep muscle has two heads: a short head and a long head.
+Many fitness enthusiasts don’t know that the bicep muscle has two heads: short and long.

 • The long head is located along the outer side of the anterior upper arm.
 The long head comprises the majority of the biceps’ peak,

 • The short head is located along the inner side of the anterior upper arm.
-Whereas the short head sits on the inner side and contributes to the biceps’ width.
+Whereas the short head sits on the inner side and contributes to the biceps width and fullness.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator